PX4/PX4-user_guide/en/config/radio.md

 <img src="../../assets/qgc/setup/radio/radio_additional_radio_setup.jpg" title="Radio setup - additional settings" width="300px" />

-### Spectrum Bind
+### RC Bind

 Before you can calibrate the radio system the receiver and transmitter must be connected/bound.
-If you have a _Spektrum_ receiver you can put it in _bind mode_ using _QGroundControl_ as shown below (this can be particularly useful if you don't have easy physical access to the receiver on your vehicle).
+If you have a _Spektrum, Crossfire, or ELRS_ receiver, you can put it in _bind mode_ using _QGroundControl_ as shown below (this can be particularly useful if you don't have easy physical access to the receiver on your vehicle).

 To bind a Spektrum transmitter/receiver: